Computing and Digital Learning

-Computers and technology are now part of our pupils’ everyday lives; the goal of our Computing Curriculum is to help boys become effective and competent ‘digital citizens’, confident and creative learners who easily and seamlessly integrate their IT skills across all curriculum areas.
+Computers and technology are now part of our pupils’ everyday lives; the goal of our Computing Curriculum is to help boys become effective and competent ‘digital citizens’, confident and creative learners who easily and seamlessly integrate their technology skills across all curriculum areas.

-Boys have a weekly Computing lesson in the Junior School Computing room and a second ICT (Information, Computing and Technology) lesson with their Form Teacher to support cross-curricular learning.
-The boys’ learning is further supported with Netbooks and iPads.
+Boys have a weekly Computing lesson in the Junior School Computing room and further opportunities with their Form Teacher and other specialist departments to support cross-curricular learning.
+The boys’ learning is further supported with iPads and laptops.
 They develop skills in operating hardware effectively; they work with a wide range of programmes and applications to support their cross-curricular learning.
-There is an emphasis on using technology for creating and collaborating, in addition to harnessing technology for sharing, recording and presenting learning; researching and information gathering; as well as enabling skills such as touch-typing, email, research and software skills, and internet safety.
+There is an emphasis on using technology for creating and collaborating, in addition to harnessing technology for sharing, recording and presenting learning, researching and information gathering, as well as enabling skills such as touch-typing, email, research and software skills, and online safety.

-As the boys become older they are introduced to elements of computer programming, digital literacy, eSafety and the integration of technologies across the curriculum.
+As the boys become older they are introduced to elements of computer programming, digital literacy, online safety and the integration of technologies across the curriculum.
 Our goal is to foster inquisitive and creative minds, which can use computational thinking skills to understand and resolve challenges which boys will face in their future lives and careers.

 The Hall School Computing Curriculum is divided into three main strands: Digital Literacy; Applying Technology; and Computer Science.